 Once you have created a killer job post, the next step is to advertise your position.
-Recruiting can be a lengthy process which you can streamline by knowing the best places to post your job.
-Advertising internally is always an option for larger corporations as well as posting your job ad on your corporate website.
+Advertising internally by posting your job ad on your corporate website is always an option for larger corporations.
 If you structure your website data correctly, your ad can be indexed by Google for Jobs and reach a wider audience.

 Screen your applicants.

 Once applications start rolling in, you may want to use a resume parser or applicant tracking system (ATS) to sort through the applications and create a shortlist of candidates with the right skills and experience needed for the role.

 Send screening questions via email.

 When the application process is complete, it is a good idea to screen potential candidates with a short screening email or phone call to verify key details.
 This is your opportunity to eliminate candidates whose experience does not match up with their resume.

 Conduct remote interviews.

 Before you recruit an executive assistant, you should conduct at least two rounds of interviews.
 The first interview should be a short phone or online interview in which you verify salary expectations, expose potential red flags, and find out if the candidate has any questions for you.

 Questions that you may want to ask executive assistants include: